BayashiPascal/RunRecorder/README.md

 <data>: project=<reference of this metric's project>&label=<metric's name>&default=<default value of the metric>
 ```

-*The label of the metric must contain only characters in a-zA-Z0-9.
-The label and default of the metric must be one character long at least.
+*The metric's name must respect the following pattern: `/^[a-zA-Z][a-zA-Z0-9_]*$/`.
+The default of the metric must be one character long at least.
 The double quote `"`, equal sign `=` and ampersand `&` can't be used in the default value.
 There cannot be two metrics with the same label for the same project.
 A metric label can't be 'action' or 'project' (case sensitive, so 'Action' is fine).*

 Example using the shell script:
 ```